-Chronic hunger affects the health and education of more than 140,000 Connecticut children.
+Hunger and food insecurity affect the health and education of more than 127,000 Connecticut children.
 The Connecticut Food Bank Kids’ BackPack Program provides children with a backpack of nutritious food to help them learn and grow.
 For many vulnerable children, a constant in their challenging lives is the school nutrition program that provides school day meals five days a week.
 But what happens on the weekend?
 Thanks to the Connecticut Food Bank and our donors and volunteers, thousands of children in need are provided packages of nutritious food, discretely distributed in backpacks through their schools, for them to take home and bridge the weekend meal gap.

-The Connecticut Food Bank currently serves 3,300 students from more than 100 schools.
+The Connecticut Food Bank currently serves more than 3,300 students from more than 100 schools.
 Among the towns with participating schools are Branford, Bridgeport, Chester, Clinton, Danbury, Deep River, Derby, East Haven, Essex, Meriden, Middletown, Moosup, New Haven, Norwalk, Old Saybrook, Plainfield, Putnam, Stratford, Stamford, Torrington, Trumbull, Waterbury, Westbrook, West Haven and Winchester.

 The Connecticut Food Bank Mobile Pantry helps address food deserts and the transportation barriers that make it difficult for people who are food insecure to access the adequate nutrition they need.
 The Mobile Food Pantry has the agility to meet the changing needs in our communities.
 Last year, the Mobile Pantry distributed more than 1.8 million pounds of dairy products, fresh vegetables, fruit, whole grain goods and other perishable items directly to people in need.
 Currently, the Connecticut Food Bank operates 31 mobile pantries, with each site serving an average 120 to 325 households.

 The Connecticut Food Bank Mobile Pantry program currently schedules monthly distributions in Branford, Bridgeport, Canaan, Clinton, Danbury, Derby, East Haven, Hamden, Meriden, Middletown, New Haven, Old Saybrook, Plainfield, Portland, Putnam, Ridgefield, Southbury, Stamford, Torrington, Wallingford, Waterbury, Watertown, West Haven, Willimantic and Winsted.
 Pantry times vary by location and include morning, afternoon and evening times to accommodate as many schedules as possible.
 Find Mobile Pantry locations, times and dates by clicking here.